Greece Moments Greece Moments

 Oldschool bus from Astypalea

 There are only two taxis on the island.
-The taxi drivers are reliable, but of course they also reach their limits in summer.
-We can personally recommend Kiki who drove us from the airport to the accommodation in Chora.
-The price is a matter of negotiation and is best clarified in advance.
+The taxi drivers are reliable, but of course they can get stretched to their limits in summer.
+We can personally recommend Kiki, who drove us from the airport to our accommodation in Chora.
+The price is negotiable and is best agreed in advance.
 Taxi Kiki Tel. +30 6975 706 365 and Taxi Pantelis Tel. +30 6976 256 461

-In addition to the enchanting Chora as the main attraction, Astypalea offers beautiful beaches made of sand or gravel, authentic coastal towns such as Livadi and Maltezana and lonely hiking trails in a wildly romantic landscape.
+In addition to the enchanting Chora as the main attraction, Astypalea offers beautiful sandy and pebble beaches, authentic coastal villages such as Livadi and Maltezana, and secluded hiking trails through a wildly romantic landscape.
 Below is a summary of Astypalea’s main highlights:

 • Windmills of Astypalea